georgesguitton/GIFT-Project/README.md

 - Go to the [GitHub repository](https://github.com/georgesguitton/GIFT-Project).
 - Go to the [presentation video](https://youtu.be/of5CAgBcO_Q).
-- Go to the deployed solution: [TO FILL]
+- Go to the deployed solution: https://gift-project.azurewebsites.net/ Only the site is working we were not able to start the script to initialize the database (so you can't login etc...).
+We didn't knew much about deployment so we just kind of picked Azure and we regret it since it is a cloud service suited to larger architecture.
+If we could rechoose we probably would choose something simplier like Heroku.